 If you received grades of I (incomplete) for any courses from the spring semester, you are expected to make the work up as quickly as possible.
-The latest deadline by which work must be completed and grade reported is Friday, November 11.
-Petitions for extensions may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 11.
+The latest deadline by which work must be completed and grade reported is Friday, November 11. may be considered by the Deans Committee in the Office of Undergraduate Studies only in cases where there are valid extenuating circumstances and a petition with appropriate supporting documentation (usually a letter from your instructor supporting the extension) has been submitted prior to November 11.
 Incompletes not completed by the deadline and for which no extension has been approved, will be converted to an F.

 Last month's newsletter outlined the policy changes and new deadline for P/NP.
 You can review it again here.
 Remember that the new date to submit a P/NP Ballot is November 11 by 5pm.
 It is also the last day to withdraw from a class.

 - You need to be enrolled in at least 3 semester hours for an evaluative grade (in addition to the class you are taking P/NP)